Connecting a GigE Vision device to a computer means plugging both into the same Ethernet network.

 GigE Vision® is designed for 1 Gb/s networks, but it is also possible to use 100 Mb/s connection as long as the entire network connection have an uniformed speed (some custom device configuration might be required when the device is not able to detect connection speed automatically).
 It is recommended however to avoid connecting a device to a network link which is faster than the maximum throughput of the whole network route.
 Such configurations require manual setting of the device's transmission speed limit.

 GigE Vision® protocol produces a specific type of traffic that is not firewall friendly.
 Typical firewall software is unable to recognize that video streaming traffic is initialized by a local application and will block this connection.
-Adaptive Vision's GigE driver attempts to overcome this problem using firewall traversal mechanism, but not all devices support this.
+Aurora Vision's GigE driver attempts to overcome this problem using firewall traversal mechanism, but not all devices support this.

 For information how to enable such traffic in Windows Firewall see: Enabling Traffic in Firewall.